ethereum-optimism/design-docs/protocol/strict-derivation.md

 to each derived singular batch individually).

 Those checks are done once per span batch before the batch queue derives any singular batches.

+### Mid-way restart

+One concern that was raised with partial span batch validity is how to deal with mid-way restarts, i.e. when the CL client restarts, losing its internal derivation pipeline state while the safe head of the EL client is in the middle of a span batch.
+In particular, the correct behavior needs to cover the case where a L1 reorg happened in the meantime that reorged out the L1 block that contained the span batch.

+I fail to see currently how partial span batch validity makes this case worse or different.
+With atomic span batch validity, there's the pending-safe state of derived blocks that might be reorged out later by a backwards-invalidating singular batch derived from a span batch.
+So if we only forwards-invalidate, this becomes easier.

+And in any case, a restart or reorg needs to reconstruct the derivation pipeline state from the new (sync-start) L1 block, so I don't understand how reconstructing span batch derivation state is different from reconstructing the channel bank and batch queue in general.
+If a restart or reorg happens in the middle of deriving singular batches from a channel, we're in a similar situation that is solved by going back far enough for the sync-start.

 # Strict Batch Ordering